Alain-Toutant/PythonToolkit/README.md

 - Properties be lazily initialized upon first reference
 - Lazy initialization allows use fields of current object instance

+# printTree.py

+Print any tree structure on the console
+- Supports any tree class or structure (no inheritance needed)
+- Formats tree horizontally

 # printBTree.py

 Print any binary tree on the console